GMaissa/BehatContextsExtension/README.md

 As well as usefull Traits :

-* SpinTrait : to manage retry on steps until ether they pass or timeout
+* SpinTrait : to manage retry on steps, until either they pass or time out

 ## Installation